jarrenb/playdown/readme.md

 ### scene heading

-i think the scene heading, since after the title it's the second most important header found in the screenplay, can have the second markdown header
+scene headings are formatted in the style of the first header in markdown style, or a single hashtag followed by a space and then the scene heading text

 example:

-\#\# int. my first scene - day
+\# int my first scene - day

 or

-\#\# ext. my next scene - night
+\# ext. my next scene - night

 the person writing could write the scene heading text in all caps, but they don't need to. on conversion to html or whatever other format, all the text following the two hashtags will be converted to uppercase